CosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

 ### Create a .NET Core Project

 1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the Lab01 folder that will be used to contain the content of your .NET Core project.
+If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**

 1. In the Lab01 folder, right-click the folder and select the **Open with Code** menu option.